Fahad87667/AuctionHouse--Bidding-Management-App/README.md

 - Register as a user or login as admin (`admin@auction.com` by default)
 - Admins can create, edit, and delete auctions (image required)
 - Users can view auctions, place bids, and see their bid history
+- **Users can now view their Order History and download/view receipts for all completed orders from the dashboard.**
 - All images are stored locally in the backend's `wwwroot/images/` folder

 ## 💡 Notes